tim0git/terraform-aws-gameday-template/README.md

 You may need to use some AI services (Sagemaker) to ensure that you have the appropriate levels of stock on hand to ensure that unicorns get to hirers.

-That's alot to get stood up in three hours!
+That's alot to stand up in three hours!
 Good luck! ☘️

 ### Okay let's get started. 🏁